PriNova/SAM-GPT/README.md

 ## 📖 Documentation
 ---
+ The general project structure, use-cases, and roadmap can be found [here](/documentation/index.md).

  You can find detailed documentation for the functions, classes, and modules in the source code docstrings.

  We follow the Google Python Style Guide for docstring formatting.

 📈 Contributing
 ---